 Astrological sign: Scorpio – Independent, calculating, logical, externally unemotional, blunt, unyielding, remote, mysterious, controlling, possessive, protective, manipulative, distrustful, destructive/self-destructive

-In the “main” storyline (once again, not the only one!), much of Daren’s past remains a mystery, as years of emotional trauma, nightmares, and fevered hallucinations have marred his ability to discern between real and false memories.
+In the “main” storyline, much of Daren’s past remains a mystery, as years of emotional trauma, nightmares, and fevered hallucinations have marred his ability to discern between real and false memories.
 He cannot recall much of his childhood beyond the abusive nature of his environment.
 In his late teens or early twenties Daren was found living on the street, severely underweight and deliriously sick.
 He was enrolled in a program for emotionally and/or physically impaired adults in which he received therapy and medication, as well as medical aid.
 When the program ended due to funding issues, however, he struggled to make ends meet, unable to keep a job due to his physical ailments.
 When he meets Tanim in his mid-thirties, he is living in a hell-hole of an apartment and down to his last funds.
 After Tanim finds him collapsed and deathly ill some time later, Daren moves into Tanim’s apartment and grudgingly allows the man to help him.
-The progress is agonizingly slow, hindered by Daren’s continually weakened body and emotional trauma, but he eventually begins to heal and embrace the life he leads with Tanim.

 Their relationship: As can probably be construed through the above descriptions, Tanim and Daren do not have a normal romantic/sexual relationship.
 To Tanim and Daren there is very difference between romantic and fraternal love, between considering themselves lovers or brothers.
 They are drawn together on a deeper level than mere affection or physical attraction, and this bond is often something which they can neither deny nor break.
-It manifests itself in many different forms, both healthy and unhealthy, which is why it is hard to provide a complete overview of their relationship.
-Suffice it to say, their relationship is rarely straight forward and too complicated to be fully explained here.
+It manifests itself in many different forms, both healthy and unhealthy.

-The solstice: One of the “themes” that runs through many of the story lines involving Tanim and Daren is that of the solstice.
-This theme is based on a solstice myth in which the Moon murders his lover the Sun on the winter solstice (thus bringing the winter and darkness to the land) and on the summer solstice the Sun resurrects and likewise murders the Moon (returning the summer and light).
-This endless cycle of sacrifice and betrayal, life and death, is common in many stories about Tanim and Daren.
-Therefore, Daren is often represented by the Moon and Tanim by the Sun.
-I post an entry regarding the mythology and cycle every solstice; those entries can be found using the “solstice” journal tag.
+The solstice: The Moon murders his lover the Sun on the winter solstice (thus bringing the winter and darkness to the land) and on the summer solstice the Sun resurrects and likewise murders the Moon (returning the summer and light).
+This endless cycle of sacrifice and betrayal, life and death, is at Their core.
+Each solstices’ tale can be found using the “solstice” journal tag.

 The tale of the solstice – So you can make some sense of all this Sun and Moon talk.